hmfarias/03-acamica-delilah/README.md

   Based on the specification created previously, the Payment Methods table was created with the columns required to meet the specification of the API.

 - **Step 2: Payment Methods CRUD**
-  Necessary operations were generated to be able to create, read, update and delete a payment methods.
+  Necessary operations were generated to be able to create, read, update and delete a Payment Methods.

-**Creation of orders**
+**Creation of Orders**

 - **Step 1: Orders structure and table**
-  The order table is related to two tables: **users** and **products**.
-When creating it, the following conditions were taken into account: - An order can be made by a single user. - A user can perform more than an order. - An order may contain several products. - A product can be part of several orders.
+  The Order table is related to two tables: **Users** and **Products**.
+When creating it, the following conditions were taken into account:

+  - An order can be made by a single user.
+  - A user can perform more than an order.
+  - An order may contain several products.
+  - A product can be part of several orders.

-- **Step 2: Creating and getting orders**
+- **Step 2: Creating and getting Orders**
-  With the tables already created, the first endpoint was generated for the creation of the products.
-Always based on the specification to know what to be received and what should be returned.
+  With the tables already created, the first endpoint for the creation of the Orders was generated.
+Always based on the specification to know what should be received and what should be returned.
-  Then a new endpoint was created to get of all the products.
-This query not only returns the detail of orders but also the detail of all **products**, **users** and **payment method**.
+  A new endpoint was then created to fetch all orders.
+This query not only returns the details of the orders, but also the details of all the **products**, **users** and **payment methods** related to it.
-  The GET of all orders can only be executed by an administrator.
-A logged user only receives the own.
+  The GET of all Órders can only be executed by an administrator.
+A registered user only receives the data of his own Order.

 - **Step 3: Edition of orders**
-  The last step to end the API was to provide the administrator to edit tools on orders made to update the state of them.
-That's why an endpoint was created to make an update on the order path.
+  The last step to finish with the API was to provide the administrator with editing tools on the orders made to update their status ('new', 'confirmed', 'preparing', 'shipping', 'cancelled', 'delivered' ).
+That is why an endpoint was created to perform an update on the Order path.

 **Rate Limit Policy**
 Finally, the rate limit policy was incorporated to allow control of incoming traffic for the API by limiting the number of requests that the API can receive within a given period of time.
 After the limit is reached, the policy rejects all requests, thereby avoiding any additional load on the backend API.